azarboon/ai-powered-cdk-best-practices/PROJECT_RULES.md

 - ESLint must be configured with the `@typescript-eslint/recommended` rule set to ensure consistent, high-quality TypeScript code.
 All JavaScript and TypeScript files must pass their respective linting rules without errors.
 - You must run `eslint --fix` to automatically resolve any issues where possible.
 If any linting errors remain that cannot be fixed automatically, the commit must fail.
 - Additionally, ensure that related automation scripts, and all instructions in the `README` clearly enforce and document this requirement.
 They must describe how linting is checked, when it runs, and what developers need to do to comply.
+- All ESLINT*.md files must always be kept up to date.
+Before any commit, you must ensure all these files accurately reflect the current ESLint configuration, enforcement policies, and code practices.
+If these files are outdated or inconsistent, the commit must fail.
+After making any changes to the ESLint configuration or related code, you must update these documentation files to reflect the latest changes.

 ### Comments